saiya/dsps/server/doc/config.md

 - `auth.networks` (list of CIDR string, optional): List of CIDR IP ranges to accept admin API calls
   - By default or if empyt list given, allow [RFC 1918](https://tools.ietf.org/html/rfc1918) ranges `10.0.0.0/8`, `172.16.0.0/12`, `192.168.0.0/16` and [RFC 4193](https://tools.ietf.org/html/rfc4193) range `fc00::/7`.
 - `auth.bearer` (list of string, optional): List of `Authorization: Bearer` request header value
-  - By default or if empyt list given, server automatically generate random string on start.
+  - Client must send one of specified value in the list.
-  - Client must send one of specified value.
+  - By default or if empty list given, server automatically generate random string on start.